MichelleJiam/ft_server/README.md

 # ft_server
 42/Codam ft_server, an introduction to Docker
 ## Description
 In ft_server, we set up a web server through Docker, using Nginx and Debian Buster.
 The server must run Wordpress, phpMyAdmin, and an SQL database.
 Scripts are used to create a fully-configured server at launch time.
+Extra functionality: SSL key/certificate generation, Wordpress upload limit increase, Wordpress mailing

 ## Commands
 ```
 # Build image